lgw2/lgw2.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
-## Maximal haplotype blocks with unknowns and "pangenome SNPs"
+## Maximal haplotype blocks with unknowns and pangenome SNPs
 We are extending recent progress on the problem of finding maximal perfect haplotype blocks from a set of SNP-resolved haplotypes to include unknown data and to work in a pangenomic setting.